China says Taiwan drills are meant to hone combat capabilities

 Tsai, who won re-election by a landslide last month on a platform of standing up to China, says Taiwan is an independent country called the Republic of China, its official name.

-China’s Eastern Theater Command said that “Taiwan independence forces have ignored national justice and stepped up their pursuit of independence”.
+China’s Eastern Theatre Command said that “Taiwan independence forces have ignored national justice and stepped up their pursuit of independence”.

-“The theater forces always maintain a high degree of alertness, follow closely the situation and resolutely fulfill their missions,” the statement added.
+“The theatre forces always maintain a high degree of alertness, follow closely the situation and resolutely fulfil their missions,” the statement added.

 Taiwan has denounced the drills as a threat to regional peace, and says the island will not buckle in the face of China’s threats.